-The remaining of this paper is organized as follows.
-Section II-A presents a literature review on multi-modal motion prediction.
-In Section III, we analyse the current evaluation methods for multi-modal motion prediction models and propose a more comprehensive evaluation framework.
-Section IV presents the assessment of the robustness of two state-of-the-art multi-modal prediction models in nuScenes and Argoverse.
-In Section V we describe the intention prediction layer to cluster the output predictions into high-level behaviors to enhance the interpretability of the output.
-Section VI provides the study on how multi-modality impacts interpretability by means of a survey.
-Finally, conclusions and next steps are presented in Section VII.
+The remaining of this paper is organised as follows.
+Section 2.1 presents a literature review on multi-modal motion prediction.
+In Section 3, we analyse the current evaluation methods for multi-modal motion prediction models and propose a more comprehensive evaluation framework.
+Section 4 presents the assessment of the robustness of two state-of-theart multi-modal prediction models in nuScenes and Argoverse.
+In Section 5 we describe the intention prediction layer to cluster the output predictions into high-level behaviours to enhance the interpretability of the output.
+Section 6 provides the study on how multi-modality impacts interpretability by means of a survey.
+Finally, conclusions and next steps are presented in Section 7.

-II.
-MULTI-MODAL MOTION PREDICTION
+2 | MULTI-MODAL MOTION PREDICTION

-A. Methods
+2.1 | Methods

-Recently, many different approaches were proposed to deal with multi-modal motion prediction [12]-[17].
-The state-ofthe-art methods rely on graph models [10], [11], [18]-[20], since traffic scenarios can be naturally represented as a graph.
+Recently, many different approaches were proposed to deal with multi-modal motion prediction [12-17].
+The state-of-theart methods rely on graph models [10, 11, 18-20], since traffic scenarios can be naturally represented as graphs.
 The graph structure is flexible and efficient because it allows direct and explicit representation of interactions through edges.
-Usually graph-based models express the features of agents (ie. vehicles, pedestrians, bicycles) in the nodes, and the relationships between agents as edges [20].
-There are several architectural design decisions that must be made in order to effectively represent the input data, model the interaction and finally represent the output trajectory distributions.
+Usually graph-based models express the features of agents (e.g., vehicles, pedestrians, bicycles) in the nodes, and the relationships between agents as edges [20].
+There are several architectural design decisions that must be made in order to effectively represent the input data, model the interaction, and finally represent the output trajectory distributions.

-1) Representation of high-definition maps: Methods for motion prediction need to effectively represent both geometric information (static scene elements) and traffic agents (dynamic scene elements).
-The standard raster representation encodes the world as a stack of bird's eye view (BEV) images, also called the high-definition (HD) maps [12], [13], [21], [22].
-This approach is straightforward as all the different types of input information (road configuration, state history of agents, spatial relationships) are unified in a multi-channel image, allowing the use of a Convolutional Neural Network (CNN).
-However, the this approach is limited by narrow receptive field of standard CNNs.
-Hence, rasterized representation has difficulties in modeling long-distance interactions.
+2.1.1 | Representation of high-definition maps

+Methods for motion prediction need to effectively represent both geometric information (static scene elements) and traffic agents (dynamic scene elements).
+The standard raster representation encodes the world as a stack of bird's eye view (BEV) images, also called high-definition (HD) maps [12, 13, 21, 22].
+This approach is straightforward as all the different types of input information (e.g., road configuration, state history of agents, and spatial relationships) are unified in a multi-channel image, allowing the use of a Convolutional Neural Network (CNN).
+However, this approach is limited by narrow receptive field of standard CNNs.
+Hence, rasterised representations have difficulties in modelling long-distance interactions.